 A Healthy Outlook:

-Students will learn about nutrition and the importance of keeping things balanced on their plate using the FDA recommendations.
-Students will need to rank meal plans in order to help a restaurateur keep a successful business going.
-After students have evaluated and created rankings for their meal choice, they will write a letter explaining their rationale and thinking.
-They will then receive a second letter asking for their help in ranking vegetarian juices from highest to lowest to support an expanded customer base.
+In this Model Eliciting Activity, MEA, students will learn about nutrition and the importance of keeping things balanced on their plate using the FDA recommendations.
+Students will need to rank meal plans and shake plans in order to help a restaurant catering company keep a successful business going.
+After students have evaluated and created rankings for their meal choice, they will write a letter explaining their rationale and thinking and find the bundle price.
+They will then receive a second letter asking for their help in ranking vegetarian shakes from highest to lowest to support an expanded customer base and find the bundle price.
 Students will now have the chance to learn a little more about vegetarians and their food choices.

 Ancient Archery: Scientific Method and Engineering: